iLib-js/ilib-loctool-webos-json-resource/README.md

 ilib-loctool-webos-json-resource is a plugin for the loctool that allows it to read and localize JSON resource files.
 This plugins is optimized for webOS platform.

+## Release Notes

+v1.0.1
+- Updated code to generate `ilibmanifest.json` file not to load unnecessary locale directories.
+  It's implemented in projectClose()

 ## License

 Copyright © 2019, JEDLSoft